Speed camera signs pilot in school zones and roadworks

 We are piloting a road safety program to deter motorists from speeding in school zones and roadworks across Queensland.
 The pilot will run until the end of April 2024 and use portable hi-tech speed cameras attached to powered road signs.
 We will use the cameras to assess if their presence impacts the speed motorists travel in school zones and through roadworks.
 The cameras will monitor and detect drivers exceeding the speed limit and fines and demerit points may apply to motorists detected speeding.

 Motorists disobeying school zones and roadworks signs present a potential road safety risk to all road users.
 Speeding drivers cost lives and account for significant serious injuries on Queensland roads.
-In 2021, 277 lives were lost on Queensland roads and a further 6,595 people were seriously injured in road crashes.
-Of those fatalities, 74 people died as a result of road crashes involving speeding motorists – which is almost 26% of road deaths.
+Between January and August 2022, 200 lives were lost on Queensland roads.
+Of those fatalities, 57 people died as a result of road crashes involving speeding motorists – which is almost 30% of road deaths.

 Why school zones and at roadworks